ErzenglelSTaN/ErzenglelSTaN/README.md

-### Yee, it is me. <span style="color: blue"> Timmy </span>
+### We called them..
+S M A P L E

-  call me what you want, but the power of da Timmy will prevail
+  thou shalt smaple so the world may prevail

-ä What do i do
+# What do i do
 - usually sleep
 - normally code
 - regularly shower and eat